xorwow/bookstack-export/README.md

 ## Usage

-Run the `export.py` file via `.\export.py` (or `python3 export.py`).
+Run the `export.py` file via `python3 export.py`.
 It will print a list of the fetched books and then ask for confirmation.
 The export will contain a folder for each shelf, each with all of the shelf's books as PDF/HTML/plaintext files.